 - 3.12 The policies and procedures developed by a Firm need not be complex or time-consuming to be effective.
 This Standard describes responsibilities for several different roles and functions within the Firm, including overall quality management and Monitoring.
 For a small Firm, it may be necessary for one person to perform more than one of these functions.
 In some circumstances, it may be appropriate to use Service Providers and, in such circumstances, care should be taken to establish the legal responsibilities of the parties and to safeguard Client confidentiality. - 3.13 The Firm's chief executive officer (or equivalent) or the Firm's managing Partner (or equivalent) or, if appropriate, the Firm's managing board of Partners (or equivalent), shall assume ultimate responsibility for the Firm's System of Quality Management.
-The Firm shall document this in the Firm's policies and procedures. - 3.14 A Firm shall establish policies and procedures such that any person or persons assigned operational responsibility for the Firm's System of Quality Management, or for specific aspects of the System of Quality Management, by the Firm's chief executive officer, managing Partner or managing board of Partners: - (a) has the appropriate experience, knowledge, influence and authority within the firm, and sufficient time, to fulfill their assigned responsibility; - (b) understands their assigned roles and that they are accountable for fulfilling them; and - (c) have a direct line of communication to the individual(s) assigned ultimate responsibility for the System of Quality Management. - 3.15 Appropriate experience and knowledge enables the person or persons assigned operational responsibility for the Firm's System of Quality Management to identify and understand quality management issues and to develop appropriate policies and procedures.
-Appropriate influence and authority within the firm enables the person or persons to implement those policies and procedures.
+The Firm shall document this in the Firm's policies and procedures. - 3.14 A Firm shall establish policies and procedures such that any person or persons assigned operational responsibility for the Firm's System of Quality Management, or for specific aspects of the System of Quality Management, by the Firm's chief executive officer, managing Partner or managing board of Partners: - (a) has the appropriate experience, knowledge, influence and authority within the Firm, and sufficient time, to fulfill their assigned responsibility; and - (b) understands their assigned roles and that they are accountable for fulfilling them.

+3.15 Appropriate experience and knowledge enables the person or persons assigned operational responsibility for the Firm's System of Quality Management to identify and understand quality management issues and to develop appropriate policies and procedures.
+Appropriate influence and authority within the Firm enables the person or persons to implement those policies and procedures.